Community Projects & Grant Recipients

 Additionally, the Club grants several requests from local 501 (3)(c) organizations each year, as funds allow, to fund community projects whose purposes correspond to those of the Club.
 To submit a grant request for your organization, please see the Grant Request guidelines link below.
 In recent years, recipients of funds through grant requests have included:

-Asia Society Texas Center, Bayou Greenways 2020, Buffalo Bayou Partnership, Briargrove Elementary PTO, Brookwood Community, Dona Marie Clubhouse, Hermann Park Conservancy, Holy Rosary Catholic School, Houston Arboretum, Katy Prairie Conservancy, KIPP Academy, Learn Local – Hogg Middle School, Magnolia Garden Club – Cattail Marsh Education Center, Memorial Park Conservancy, Mercer Society, National Wildlife Federation, Neighborhood Recovery Community Development Corporation, Recipe for Success, Rummel Creek Elementary, Student Conservation Association, and The Harris School.
+Armand Bayou, Asia Society Texas Center, Bayou Greenways 2020, Buffalo Bayou Partnership, Briargrove Elementary PTO, Brookwood Community, Carmichael Elementary, Coastal Prairie, FAM Houston, Friends of Pumpkin Park, Hedwig Village, Hermann Park Conservancy, Holly Hall Retirement Community, Houston Arboretum, Houston Audubon, Houston Botanic Garden, Hospice at Texas Medical Center, Joyride Center, Katy Prairie Conservancy, KIPP Academy, Learn Local – Hogg Middle School, Magnolia Garden Club – Cattail Marsh Education Center, Main Street Ministries, Memorial Park Conservancy, Mercer Society, Methodist Hospital Therapeutic Garden, National Wildlife Federation, Nature Discovery Center, Parish School, Plant it Forward, Poe Elementary PTO, Pro Vision, Recipe for Success, Scenic Houston, Shadowbriar Elementary, Sharpstown Parks Alliance, St Cecilia School, Student Conservation Association, the Wow Project and The Harris School.

 The Club supports and maintains this beautiful public garden on the grounds of Houston Hospice in the Texas Medical Center.
 Once the family home of former Houston mayor Oscar Holcombe, Houston Hospice serves palliative care patients and their families.
 The gardens at Houston Hospice provide a wonderful restorative and peaceful greenspace in the Medical Center.